samuelpalaciosdev/api-blog-sqlalchemy/README.md

-# Creating Star Wars API Using Python SqlAlchemy
+# Creating Blog API Using Python SqlAlchemy

-Star Wars API Using Python SqlAlchemy😀
+Blog API Using SqlAlchemy😀